sumerman/recoverable_stream_ex/README.md

 # RecoverableStreamEx

-This is just an idea I was toying around with, **not a production code.**

 Streams are the best way to handle "potentially infinite" data: imagine a query scanning a table with a filter and returning rows in batches.
 E.g. `Postgrex.stream/4` provides an interface like